-RM RT11 contained twenty specimens for identification for which there was a good, albeit varied, level of agreement through all fifteen participants.
-At the generic level, there were a total of twenty eight differences (from a potential three hundred) across the fifteen sets of data received from the four participating laboratories (16%).
-At the specific level, there were a total of sixty two differences (20%).
-Although the total number of differences was much higher than the previous year the overall % of incorrect species identification did not change due to the higher number of participants in the current ring test.
-These differences in species identifications could be attributed primarily to three taxa which showed the highest number of incorrect identifications at both the genus and species level.
-The three species were Ulvella viridis (RT1009) with 5 generic and 8 species differences, Gelidium pulchellum (RT1014) 6 generic and 10 species differences recorded and Myriotrichia clavaeformis (RT1015) with 6 generic and 7 species differences recorded.
-These three species accounted for 47% of differences.
-Ulva compressa and Ulva linza contributed to a further 6 and 7 differences, respectively, albeit primarily at the species level.
-Porphyra dioica also had 10 differences also proving more contentious at the species level.
-A further 4 species contributed to between 4% and 6% of all differences with a remaining 5 species having either a misidentification at the specific or generic level.
+RM RT12 contained twenty specimens for identification for which there was a good, albeit varied, level of agreement through all ten participants.
+At the generic level, there were a total of twenty-five differences (from a potential two hundred) across the ten sets of data received from the five participating laboratories (12.5%).
+At the specific level, there were a total of thirty-nine differences (19.5%).
+Although the total number of differences was much lower than the previous year the overall % of incorrect species identification did not change due to the lower number of participants in the current ring test.

+The differences in species identifications could be attributed primarily to four taxa which showed the highest number of incorrect identifications at both the genus and species level.
+The four species were Antithamnionella ternifolia (RT1207) with 5 generic and 5 species differences, Halopteris filicine

+(RT1208), Derbesia marina (RT1211) and Capsosiphon fulvescens (RT1216) all of which had 6 generic and 6 species differences recorded.
+These four species accounted for 72% of differences.
+Vertebrata nigra and Ulothrix flacca contributed to a further 5 and 8 differences, respectively, albeit only at the species level.
+Of the remaining three species where a misidentification was recorded none had more than 1 incorrect genus or species.
+These results indicate most of incorrect identifications could be attributed to a few species.
 Incorrect identifications could not be attributed to one specific phylum with Chlorophyta, Rhodophyta and Phaeophyta species proving equally problematic.
-In total 5 specimens were identified correctly across all participants.
+In total eleven specimens were identified correctly across all participants which is significantly higher than in previous years.

-There were a few alternative synonyms used, mainly attributed to very recent changes in nomenclature, these included some Ulvella sp. which were previously known as Acrochaete sp. and Vertebrata fucoides in which both Polysiphonia fucoides and Polysiphonia nigrescens were used as correct synonyms.
-All synonyms are accepted for the purpose of the ring test and receive no scoring penalty.
-Cladostephus and Myriotrichia clavaeformis also had incorrect spellings but these did not affect the scoring.
+There were a few alternative synonyms used, mainly attributed to very recent changes in nomenclature, these included Acrosorium venulosum currently known as A. ciliolatum, Leathesia difformis, currently known as L. marina and Vertebrata nigra in which Polysiphonia nigra was also used as a correct synonym.
+Bangia atropurpurea was also accepted as an alternative for B. fuscopurpurea this was due to confusion in its current status.
+It has been proposed (Muller et al, 2003) that B. atropurpurea should be re-recognized as a distinct freshwater species, and that marine populations should be recognized as B. fuscopurpurea.
+However, several descriptions still identify B. atropurpurea as being present at high tide and occasionally subtidally, on exposed coasts.
+All synonyms are accepted for the ring test and receive no scoring penalty.
+Halidrys also had one incorrect spelling but this did not affect the scoring.

 The difference between participants' entries and AQC identifications was generally well distributed with all participants identifying at least one species incorrectly and no participants correctly identifying all genera.
-The overall scores and number of incorrect identifications ranged from one to sixteen which is much higher than in the previous year.
-A pass rate of 80% is suggested as an indicator of good performance, which may be used by competent monitoring authorities for internal monitoring of performance, two participants failed to achieve this pass rate scoring 70% and 60% (Table 1).
+The overall scores and number of incorrect identifications ranged from one to ten which is much lower than in the previous year.
+A pass rate of 80% (which equates to a total score no lower than 32) is suggested as an indicator of good performance, which may be used by competent monitoring authorities for internal monitoring of performance, two participants failed to achieve this pass rate scoring 75% and 77.5% (Table 1).

 Lab Code Total Score Pass Mark

-MA2403d 39 97.5
+MA2503c 39 97.5

-MA2410 38 95

-MA2407 37 92.5

-MA2412b 37 92.5

-MA2403c 37 92.5
+MA2503d 37 92.5

-MA2435 36 90

-MA2432e 35 87.5

-MA2432b 34 85

-MA2403a 34 85
+MA2512a 34 85

+MA2535 33 82.5

+MA2510 33 82.5

-MA2432a 33 82.5
+MA2507 33 82.5

-MA2412d 33 82.5
+MA2503a 33 82.5

-MA2412c 33 82.5
+MA2503b 33 82.5

-MA2403b 32 80

-MA2412a 28 70

-MA2432c 24 60
+MA2512b 31 77.5

+MA2512c 30 75